My latest Starhawk tale based on my science fiction book series The Starhawk Chronicles

 “You’re gonna help me, right?” the boy asked, looking up at his old friend imploringly.
 “You’ll help me find Thring?
 The two of us, plus Bokschh…we can handle the ‘hawk.
 We’ll find Thring, and…”

 K’Tran held up a hand to keep the boy from going any further.
 “I’m done, Jess.
 I’m out.
 Retiring.
 I told your mom the other night.
 Without your dad, this job just wouldn’t be any fun.”

 “That’s why we would be doing it!
 For Dad!
 He would want his murder avenged.”

 K’Tran just shook his head.
-He could see where the boy was coming from, but did not know if he could ever accurately explain it.
+He saw where the boy was coming from but did not know if he could ever accurately explain it.
 “Jesse, Thom was never the vengeful type and you know it.
 And what happened wasn’t murder.
 It was an occupational hazard.
 We knew the risks when we got into this business.
 It wasn’t personal, though it might seem like it.
 Thring knew someone was coming for him, but not who.
 If Thring wanted to make it personal, he would have made it more fun for himself.”

-Even as he spoke, he could see his words were failing to make a dent in the boy’s armor.
+Even as he spoke, he knew his words were failing to make a dent in the boy’s armor.
 He knew the look too well.
 Both Thom and Caitlin affected the same look when their minds were made up.
 The jaw was set.
 The cool blue eyes looked to grow downright icy.
 K’Tran would have a better chance of getting a reaction by standing atop the Starhawk’s hull and telling it to fly on its own.

 “Your dad wanted more for you kids,” he said finally.
 “The last thing he would want is for you to throw your lives away chasing down a ghost, which is what Thring is.
 He pops up for a while, does some damage, then disappears for years at a time.
 No one knows where or when he’ll make another appearance, and my instincts tell me that after this, he’s gone to ground for a while.”